North Dakota Highway 22: Route description

 North Dakota Highway 22 begins at the South Dakota state line as a continuation of South Dakota Highway 79.
 From there it heads north to the town of Reeder.
 North of Reeder, the route joins U.S. Route 12, heading southeast for two miles.
 It then heads north, joining with Highway 21 south of New England.
-Highway 21's concurrency with Highway 22 ends at New England, and Highway 22 continues north to Dickinson, where it has a truck detour around a low railroad bridge before it meets Interstate 94 Bus.
+Highway 21's concurrency with Highway 22 ends at New England, and Highway 22 continues north to Dickinson, where it has a truck detour around a low railroad bridge before it meets ND 22 Bypass, Interstate 94 Bus.
 Loop and Interstate 94 itself.
+In Dickinson, it is known as South Main Avenue and 3rd Avenue West.

-ND 22 continues north to meet Highway 200 just south of the city of Killdeer.
+ND 22 continues north past the city of Manning, to meet Highway 200 in of the city of Killdeer.
 The highway enters the Badlands 12 miles north of Killdeer and crosses the Little Missouri River switching from Mountain Time to Central Time.

 The route continues just west of Mandaree, then meets Highway 73, and finally ends at Highway 23 in an unpopulated area west of Lake Sakakawea and New Town in McKenzie County.